 – I just lightened your task. – Roy waved his hand about not even trying to get serious.

-We entered an alley, a place where even cops would be scared to enter without a back up.
+We entered an alley, a place where even cops would be scared to enter without a backup.
 Trash lied at our feet as we passed the stench of feces.
-Alyana wasn’t stopping, her eyes rolled backwards as she chased the horizons, magnifying the images and following a shadow that led us deep into the hood.
+Alyana wasn’t stopping, her eyes rolled back as she chased the horizons, magnifying the images and following a shadow that led us deep into the hood.

-At one point, she stopped before a door where we saw a girl sitting in the corner, running through the images on her phone that illuminated her sid of a face.
+At one point, she stopped before a door where we saw a girl sitting in the corner, running through the images on the phone that illuminated her side of a face.

 – Hello!
 I am Alyana.
 Can you tell me your name? – our latest operative smiled, her hand extended towards the girl that glared at us.

 – Leave me alone. – the girl said and got back to the images that were too fast to see clearly, then I stepped in.

 – We are from the Obioma Organization.
 We are here to help. – I tried to smile, but when I was met with the girl’s mad eyes, I gulped my spit and pulled back.